ychoi-kr/lkmpg-gen-md/lkmpg4.md

 To overcome this problem we could resort to the `--force-vermagic` option, but this solution is potentially unsafe, and unquestionably unacceptable in production modules.
 Consequently, we want to compile our module in an environment which was identical to the one in which our precompiled kernel was built.
 How to do this, is the subject of the remainder of this chapter.

 First of all, make sure that a kernel source tree is available, having exactly the same version as your current kernel.
 Then, find the configuration file which was used to compile your precompiled kernel.
 Usually, this is available in your current `boot` directory, under a name like `config-5.14.x`.
-You may just want to copy it to your kernel source tree: `cp /boot/config-'uname -r' .config`.
+You may just want to copy it to your kernel source tree: `` cp /boot/config-`uname -r` .config ``.

 Let's focus again on the previous error message: a closer look at the version magic strings suggests that, even with two configuration files which are exactly the same, a slight difference in the version magic could be possible, and it is sufficient to prevent insertion of the module into the kernel.
 That slight difference, namely the custom string which appears in the module's version magic and not in the kernel's one, is due to a modification with respect to the original, in the makefile that some distributions include.
 Then, examine your `Makefile`, and make sure that the specified version information matches exactly the one used for your current kernel.
 For example, your makefile could start as follows: